Contact Management in the CRM Follow

 - Export Related Contacts

-⏏️ To Export Contacts, click the "Export Contacts" button inside of the Contacts screen as shown below:
+⏏️ To Export Contacts, click the "Export Contacts" option inside of the Contacts screen located near the upper-right.

-This will export a list of all contacts, based on any search of filtering criteria you may have applied.
+This will export a list of all contacts, based on any search or filtering criteria you may have applied.

-⏏️ To Export Related Contacts, click "Export Related Contacts" inside of the Contacts screen.
+⏏️ To Export Related Contacts, click the "Export Related Contacts" option inside of the Contacts screen.

 This option will export a list of all contacts as well as have additional information regarding which records, if any, those contacts are referenced on.
-This report will include 3 new columns for lead ID, case ID, and case name.
+This report will include four additional columns for Lead ID, Case ID, Case Name, and Case Role.

 How Do I Restrict Who Can Export My Contacts?

-By default, all users are given permission to export all contacts.
-If you wish to disable this permission for specific users, navigate to Setup -> Manage Users and Groups.
+By default, users not are given permission to export all contacts upon creation of their accounts.
+If you wish to enable this permission for specific users, navigate to Setup > Manage Users.

 Scroll down until you see the User Management section.